Ty-Sir/ape-stats-goerli/README.md

 ### 4) ApeMatchedItems

-Given a Bored Ape `tokenId`, if they exist, the accompanying MAYC, BAKC, and OTHR tokens are displayed.
+Given a `collectionId` and `tokenId`, if they exist, the accompanying BAYC, MAYC, BAKC, and/or OTHR tokens are displayed.

 #